mikantlin/quartz-journey-wreathed-in-ash/content/The Party/Martyn.md

 - Is tasked with providing letters regarding lost souls to their loved ones
 - [[Strahd]] revealed that he is a "nuke" (a volatile arcane power sits inside of him)
 - Accidentally killed his wife and his crew with his power
+- Lost his arm in the Martyn Blast